byexamples/byexample/test/corner_cases.md

 ## Shutdown

-Run in three very slow tests and send `byexample` to the background as soon as possible.
+Run three very slow tests and send `byexample` to the background as soon as possible.

 ```shell
 $ byexample -l python test/ds/sleepy/{s1,s2,s3}.md  # byexample: +stop-on-silence 7
 ```

-Now sent a Ctrl-C (SIGINT) to abort the execution.
+Now send a Ctrl-C (SIGINT) to abort the execution.
 It is expected that the shutdown will take time to finish the current jobs (20 secs) but it will not take the full time to run (60 secs) because it was aborted.